ElleWhiteDev/warbler/README.md

 2. Change to the app directory: cd warbler
 3. Create and activate a virtual environment
 4. Install requirements: pip install -r requirements.txt
-5. Create a .env file in the root of the project.
-This will be used to store your Google Locations API key: touch .env
+5. Create a secrets.py file in the root of the project.
+This will be used to store your Google Locations API key: touch secret.py
-6. Open the .env file and add your Google Locations API key as GOOGLE_API_KEY: echo "GOOGLE_API_KEY=your_api_key_here" >> .env
+6. Open the secret.py file and add your Google Locations API key: GOOGLE_API_KEY = 'your_api_key_here'
 Make sure to replace your_api_key_here with your actual API key.
-7. Create a database: createdb warbler
+1. Create a database: createdb warbler
-8. Run the app: flask run
+2. Run the app: flask run
-9. Now, navigate to localhost:5000 in your browser to see Warbler in action!
+3. Now, navigate to localhost:5000 in your browser to see Warbler in action!

-Remember that the .env file should be included in your .gitignore file to ensure that it's not tracked by Git.
-This way, each user can have their own .env file locally, but it won't be included in the repository when you push changes to GitHub.
+Don't forget to add secret.py to your .gitignore file to prevent it from being committed to your Git repository.
+This way, each user can have their own secret.py file locally, but it won't be included in the repository when you push changes to GitHub.

+.